experiencedlisteners/jackdaw-tutorial/3-complex-models.md

 We'll represent pitches simply as the number of half steps up from the lowest C.

 In a multiple viewpoint system, we would proceed by defining a viewpoint function that calculates the scale-degree given a pitch and a tonic.
-That function could for example look as follows:
+That function could for example look like this:

 ```common-lisp
 (mod (- pitch tonic) 12)